cumulus-digital/banner-countdownclock/README.md

 # Countdown Clock Banner

-See `example.html` for example implementation.
+See `example.html` for implementation.
+It includes a script tag loading `dist/banner.js` from jsdelivr.
+To include a specific release of `banner-countdownclock`, alter the version number after the `@` symbol in the jsdelivr URL.

 All attributes of the `countdown-banner` element are optional.
 The example includes the default value of all attributes.